bcace/ochre/README.md

 How these interactions are sequenced is either not under our control (e.g. thread scheduler controls thread execution), or in case of single threaded execution, where we could enforce consistent sequencing, we could get consistent results but still have race conditions because the sequencing we forced is not tied semantically to the model.

 Also, the differences between results we get with race conditions could be relatively small, but the fact they exist could be a sign that if we fix race conditions results could be vastly different.
 So in this simple example we know what the expected result is and we can easily evaluate the result we actually get, but in any sufficiently complex model we either don't know what the expected result is, or we only *believe* that the code we wrote produces expected results in a correct way.
-In these cases we should take the inconsistency of simulation results when running on different number of threads as a symptom of possible race condition.
+In these cases we should take the inconsistency of simulation results when running on different number of threads as a symptom of possible race conditions.

 ### Untangling reads and writes

 If we assume that all reads and writes are sequential we just have to eliminate the *effects* of sequential reads and writes between parallel logical processes.

-#### Read/write (double buffering)
+#### Double buffering (read/write)

 The problem of reading from and writing to the same memory we can solve by double-buffering - agents can read each other's *front* data while their *back* data is being built.
 In the cellular automata example above that would mean we have to split the `state` variable into *back* and *front* parts.
 We only read from the *front* variable and only write to the *back* variable: